orangejuice/blog/data/activity/movie-机器人之梦-2023/record.en.md

 douban:
   rating: 9
   subtitle: 2023 / Spain France / Drama Animation Music / Pablo Berger / Ivan
-    Labanda, Albert Triola Segarra
+    Labanda Albert Trever Segura
 ---

-Composed elegance, restrained sophistication, emotional depth akin to a hymn celebrating innocence and laudation of life.
-Expressive eyes and actions speak volumes where words fall short.
-The silent arrival of love brings along responsibilities, growth, strength and gives rise to life.
-From awkward moments to tortuous ones; from highlights to moments of starting afresh; recalling and letting go ...companionship and solitude, unity and departure, patience and perseverance...
-Keeping one's innocence and goodness intact, respecting destiny, accepting life & death, tolerating the grotesque, cherishing the beautiful, dreams are not meant to be tormenting.
-Adore this robot with eyes clear and sparkling with naive exuberance, love the September tune hummed by the robot in its dream.
+Calm and graceful, subtle and restrained, deeply moving, it is a song that extols kindness and innocence, a poem that praises life.
+A look, an expression, or an action can reveal more than words ever could.
+Love arrives silently, carrying responsibilities, fostering growth, providing strength, and nurturing life.
+Awkward moments, times of torment, shining moments, moments of rebeginning, moments of reminiscence, and moments of letting go...
+Companionship and solitude, gatherings and partings, patience and persistence...
+Maintain innocence, keep kindness, honor fate, accept life and death, forgive the ugly, enjoy the beauty, dream without pain.
+Deeply in love with this naïve and pure-eyed robot, and the song 'September' it hums in its dreams.